jonniedie/ModelingStructs.jl/README.md

 # ModelingStructs

- Vectors that can be accessed like arbitrarily nested structs.
+ Mutable, named-tuple-ish things that act like vectors when they need to.

 ## Usage
 ```ModelingStructs``` can be instantiated with the ```mstruct``` function.
 The default argument